Skip to Main Content

 • Title of Container: List the name of the tool that you used (e.g., ChatGPT).

-• Version: List as specifically as possible the version of the tool that you used.
-ChatGPT currently provides dates for versions, for example, so a Works Cited entry for ChatGPT should list the date of the version used.
+• Version: List as specifically as possible the version of the tool that you used (e.g., model GPT-4o).

 • Publisher: List the name of the company that made the tool that you used.
 For example, OpenAI is the creator of ChatGPT.

-• Date: List the date that you used the tool to generate content, following MLA date formatting rules.
+• Date: List the date on which you used the tool to generate content, following MLA date formatting rules.

-• Location: If the tool that you used provides a unique URL that could be used to retrieve the content that you generated, include that URL; if not, provide the URL of the tool’s home page, following MLA URL formatting rules.
+• Location: If the tool that you used provides a unique URL that could be used to retrieve the content that you generated, include that URL; if not, provide the URL of the tool's home page.
+Follow MLA URL formatting rules when providing the URL.

 See example below.